yuwang0103/yuwang0103.github.io/_pages/Recruiting.md

 - Requirement: For PhD, the suggested TOEFL from the department is beyond 88 and the GRE is optional, see [here](https://scds.uoregon.edu/cs/graduate-programs/phd) for more detailed information.

 **Research Areas and Interests**
+- Data Mining and Machine Learning
-- Machine Learning on Graphs, Graph Foundational Models, Graph Neural Networks
+- Machine Learning on Graphs
-- Data-centric AI: Discovery, and Mitigation of Data-quality Issues such as Imbalance, Topology, and Limited Data
+- Data-centric AI: Imbalance, Bias, Distribution Shift, Anomaly and Limited Data, etc.
 - Trustworthy AI: Explainability, Fairness, Uncertainty, etc.
 - Graph AI Applications for Science, Infrastructure, Information Retrieval, Cybersecurity